Curio And Cameo - What To Expect

 Curio cannot compete in size.
 Out of the box, it has a tray that provides space for mats measuring 8.50" x 6”.
 If you need something larger, there is also a tray you can buy that measures 8.50" x 12" for around $40, as of today on Amazon.
 Keep in mind, you would then also need the larger cutting and embossing mat.
 Unlike the CAMEO, there is no way to attach a roll of any kind to create banners with Curio.

 This is where the CAMEO moves to the back of the bus while Curio capably takes the driver's seat.
-CAMEO was originally designed with one job in mind, cutting.
+CAMEO was originally designed with one primary job in mind, cutting.
 Curio is an overachiever, giving you the option of cutting, embossing, etching, sketching, scoring and stippling.
-While both machines can handle various materials, the CAMEO does not deal with thicker projects.
-That is one of Curio’s best features.
-A deep cutting blade available at an additional cost, adds to that feature.
-Look at the space between the blades and mats on both machines and you will see why the CAMEO cannot process thick materials.
+While both machines can handle various materials, the CAMEO 2 does not deal with thicker projects.
+Cameo 3 has a higher clearance allowing it to be more accommodating than the Cameo 2.
+Clearance is one of Curio’s best features.
+Look at the space between the blades and mats on both machines and you will see why the CAMEO 2 cannot process thick materials.

-Another difference in capabilities has to do with portability.
-A USB port allows the CAMEO to function without a computer attached.
+Another difference in the line of machines has to do with portability.
+A USB port allows the CAMEO 2 and 3 to function without a computer attached.
 Curio does not have that option.
+The addition of Bluetooth capabilities on the Cameo 3 makes the machine even more versatile, an appealing feature for many crafters.

-Both machines are compatible with Silhouette’s PixScan™ technology which allows you to cut precisely around a printed image or position cut lines in just the right spot on your project material.
+Both CAMEOS and Curio are compatible with Silhouette’s PixScan™ technology which allows you to cut precisely around a printed image or position cut lines in just the right spot on your project material.

 In my opinion, the CAMEO is a true paper crafter's machine while Curio is a jack of all trades machine... and master of each of them!
 There have been discussions about embossing with the CAMEO.
 It can be done but only with certain materials, and unfortunately not the usual suspects - regular paper and card stock.
 You can find details at the Silhouette School for embossing metal and thin vellum.
 It involves adhering a spongy material to a cutting mat and using paper crafting embossing tools in the blade holder.
 While it can get the job done, the results may or may not be impressive.
 It depends on your expectations.
 I have read that third party tools combined with the CAMEO will help with embossing and stippling but I have no experience in this area.
 Silhouette America does not suggest using Curio tools with the CAMEO machine.